-- Notification letter from Management with the reason for denial of the leave and copies of all documents that Management gave the employee; - Management's completed copies of PS Form WH-381-Notice of Eligibility and Rights and Responsibility and PS Form WH-382-Designation Notice, which should have been provided to the employee; - Employee's medical documentation and all FMLA forms and/or certifications submitted to Management with proof of submission, if the grievant had the documentation dated stamped, sent by: certified mail, express mail, faxed, email, and/or delivery confirmation; - Employees written request for additional time to submit required documentation, if applicable; - Grievant's PS Forms 3971 and 3972 for absences approved as FMLA; - Grievant's PS Forms 3971 and 3972 for absences disapproved as FMLA; - A copy of Management's correspondence with the doctor, if applicable; - Clock rings for the current leave year to determine when the employee's absences were charged to FMLA; - Grievant's statement; - Clock rings to show that grievant worked 1250 hours prior to the first day of FMLA requested leave; - Notes from the interview with the supervisor, and - Steward's statement of the facts and contentions of the case.
+- Notification letter from Management with the reason for denial of the leave and copies of all documents that Management gave the employee. - Management's completed copies of PS Form WH-381-Notice of Eligibility and Rights and Responsibility and PS Form WH-382-Designation Notice, which should have been provided to the employee. - Employee's medical documentation and all FMLA forms and/or certifications submitted to Management with proof of submission, if the grievant had the documentation dated stamped, sent by: certified mail, express mail, faxed, email, and/or delivery confirmation. - Employees written request for additional time to submit required documentation, if applicable. - Grievant's PS Forms 3971 and 3972 for absences approved and/or disapproved as FMLA. - Copy of the call-in log. - A copy of Management's correspondence with the doctor, if applicable. - Clock rings for the current leave year to determine when the employee's absences were charged to FMLA. - Grievant's statement. - Clock rings to show that grievant worked 1250 hours prior to the first day of FMLA requested leave. - Notes from the interview with the supervisor. - Steward's statement of the facts and contentions of the case.